 My Approach to Helping

-I have been in practice in New Mexico for 18 years, treating depression, anxiety, relationships and life changes.
+Due to the Corona Virus, for the time being, I have gone to video and phone counseling using a secure Website that is HIPPA compliant.
+I am happy to help in these uncertain times.
+I am accepting new clients.
+I have been in practice in New Mexico for 19 years, treating depression, anxiety, relationships and life changes.
 I want my clients to feel comfortable in talking about their problems in a very warm and compassionate environment.
 We just try to find solutions and encourage personal growth.
 I tailor each client's therapy to their personal needs, combining different modes of treatment.
 Some of the techniques I use are mindfulness, regulating emotions, relationship skills, and restoring resilience from experiencing trauma.
 The mind and the body are very connected.
-I specialize in couples counseling, PTSD,and with the military.
+I specialize in couples counseling, PTSD, and with the military.
 It is very rewarding to see people improve.
 I believe that therapy works, and is worth the time, effort, and money you put into it.

 More Info About My Practice

 My usual fee is $80- $90 hr., but I also work on a sliding scale.
 I take most insurance plans, including Blue Cross,United Behavioral Health, True Health, Molina, Medicaid, Magellan, Medicaid, Triwest, VA, Ceridian, TriCare, Beacon Health, and Presbyterian.
 I also work with several Employee Assistance Programs.
 I do take credit cards.